jolibrain/joliGEN/docs/source/tips.rst

  Fine-tuning/resume training
 *****************************

-To fine-tune a pre-trained model, or resume the previous training, use the ``--train_continue`` flag.
-The program will then load the model based on ``epoch``.
-By default, the program will initialize the epoch count as 1.
-Set ``--train_epoch_count <int>`` to specify a different starting epoch count.
+- To fine-tune a pre-trained model, or resume the previous training, use the ``--train_continue`` flag.
+The program will then load the last checkpoint from the model and resume from the last epoch.

 .. _tips-train-test-high-res-images: